16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 [DL = Dialectical Logic.]

 "In the first conception of motion [i.e., 'mechanical materialism' -- RL], self-movement, its driving force, its source, its motive, remains in the shade (or this source is made external -- God, subject, etc.).
-In the second conception [i.e., the 'dialectical' view -- RL] the chief attention is directed precisely to knowledge of the source of 'self-movement'.
+In the second conception [i.e., the 'dialectical' view -- RL] the chief attention is directed precisely to knowledge of the source of 'self'-movement.

-Since eggs appear to develop all of their own, and because Hegel's 'Cosmic Ego' self-developed, it clearly seemed 'natural' for Lenin and his epigones to think this of nature, too (upside down or 'the right way up').
+Since eggs appear to develop all of their own -- and because Hegel's Cosmic Ego also 'self-developed' --, it seemed quite 'natural' for Lenin and his epigones to think the same of nature (upside down or 'the right way up').

-Nevertheless, not even eggs develop of their own; in fact, it is hard to think of a single thing in the entire universe (of which we have any knowledge) that develops of its own, or which moves itself.
+Nevertheless, not even eggs develop of their own; in fact, it is hard to think of a single thing in the entire universe (of which we have any knowledge) that develops of its own or which moves itself.
 Not even Capitalism does.
 Switch off the Sun and watch American Imperialism fold a whole lot quicker than Enron.

 Hegelian Expansionism -- HEX

-The only way to avoid such a dialectically disastrous conclusion would be to argue that interconnection does not imply causation.
-However, as far as I am aware, no dialectician has been able to explain how every particle in nature can be interconnected with every other and yet be causally isolated from the lot.
-Are they telepathically linked (the atoms, not the dialecticians)?
+However, as far as I am aware, no dialectician has been able to explain how every particle in nature can be interconnected with every other and yet be causally isolated (or cut off in whatever other sense DM-fans imagine to be the case) from the rest.
+Are they telepathically linked -- the atoms, not the dialecticians?

-Or is this just another contradiction that just has to be "grasped"?
+Or, is this just another contradiction that just has to be "grasped"?

 'God' Sneaks Back In